Debusan13/temporal-distance-map/README.md

    3. Activate the environment

 #### 2. Running the code
+   1. Clone the repository
-   1. Go to <https://www.bingmapsportal.com/> and create an API key
+   2. Go to <https://www.bingmapsportal.com/> and create an API key
-   2. In [MapLogic.py](https://github.com/Debusan13/temporal-distance-map/blob/master/MapLogic.py), change the variable KEY to your API key in type string
+   3. In [MapLogic.py](https://github.com/Debusan13/temporal-distance-map/blob/master/MapLogic.py), change the variable KEY to your API key in type string
-   3. Change the 'orig_lat' and 'orig_long' variables to the latitude and longitude of the location you want to transform
+   4. Change the 'orig_lat' and 'orig_long' variables to the latitude and longitude of the location you want to transform
-   4. Run 'MapLogic.py'
+   5. Run 'MapLogic.py'
-   5. Run 'warpAnimation.py'
+   6. Run 'warpAnimation.py'
-   6. Run 'makeAnimation.py'
+   7. Run 'makeAnimation.py'

 ## Poster
 ![](https://github.com/Debusan13/temporal-distance-map/blob/master/temporal_distnace_map_poster-1.png)